 Wearing a standard sports bra, special nursing sports bras

-Please note that this article is not meant to replace the advice of your lead maternity carer about breastfeeding and breast health, talk to them about any pain or issues you may be experiencing.
+Please note: this article is not meant to replace the advice of your lead maternity carer about breastfeeding and breast health, talk to them about any pain or issues you may be experiencing.

 The stages of breastfeeding and what bras to wear